 The New York State Medicaid Program charges a co-payment for many drug and medical supply items.

-Health care providers have an obligation to provide services and goods regardless of a Medicaid beneficiary's ability to pay co-payments.
-A provider may not deny services to an eligible Medicaid beneficiary based on a Medicaid beneficiary's (or his/her agent's) statement that he/she cannot afford the co-payment.
+Health care providers have an obligation to provide services and goods regardless of a recipient's ability to pay co-payments.
+A provider may not deny services to an eligible recipient based on a recipient's (or his/her agent's) statement that he/she cannot afford the co-payment.

-- Providers may not refuse services to otherwise eligible Medicaid beneficiaries who cannot afford to pay the co-payment.
-To refuse to provide services is an unacceptable practice. - Providers may: - request the co-payment each time a Medicaid beneficiary needs services or goods; - ask a Medicaid beneficiary for outstanding co-payments the next time he/she comes in; - send the Medicaid beneficiary bills; or - use other legal means to collect the co-pay due. - Providers must not reduce the amount charged on a Medicaid claim by the copayment that is collected from a Medicaid beneficiary.
-Each claim that requires a co-payment will have the co-payment automatically deducted from the final payment when the claim is approved for payment. - Some Medicaid beneficiaries become eligible for Medicaid by spending part of their monthly income on medical care.
-Since co-payments paid or incurred can be used toward satisfying the spend-down (overage) in the following month, itemized bills or receipts for co-payments should be provided to Medicaid beneficiaries when requested. - There is a maximum amount per Medicaid beneficiary for all co-payments incurred per year.
-The co-payment year starts April 1 and ends March 31. - When a Medicaid beneficiary reaches the annual co-pay maximum, they will receive a letter confirming the date on which the co-pay maximum was met and exempting the Medicaid beneficiary from a co-payment until the end of the current co-payment year.
+- Providers may not refuse services to otherwise eligible recipients who cannot afford to pay the co-payment.
+To refuse to provide services is an unacceptable practice. - Providers may: - request the co-payment each time a recipient needs services or goods; - ask a recipient for outstanding co-payments the next time he/she comes in; - send the recipient bills; or - use other legal means to collect the co-pay due. - Providers must not reduce the amount charged on a Medicaid claim by the copayment that is collected from a Medicaid recipient.
+Each claim that requires a copayment will have the co-payment automatically deducted from the final payment when the claim is approved for payment. - Some recipients become eligible for Medicaid by spending part of their monthly income on medical care.
+Since co-payments paid or incurred can be used toward satisfying the spend-down (overage) in the following month, itemized bills or receipts for co-payments should be provided to recipients when requested.

+➤ There is a maximum amount per recipient for all co-payments incurred per year.
+The co-payment year starts April 1 and ends March 31.

+When a recipient reaches the annual co-pay maximum, they will receive a letter confirming the date on which the co-pay maximum was met and exempting the recipient from a co-payment until the end of the current co-payment year.